bcicen/wikitables/README.md

     ...
 ```

-### Table Header
+### Table Head

-In some cases, you may want to change the column names after import.
-Simply set a new header with:
+After import, table column names may been modified by setting a new header:

 ```python
 table.head = [ 'newfield1', 'newfield2', 'newfield3' ]